Generic name: paroxetine [ pa-ROX-a-teen ]

-Paroxetine is used to treat depression, obsessive-compulsive disorder, anxiety disorders, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder (PMDD).
+Pexeva is also used to treat panic disorder, obsessive-compulsive disorder (OCD), anxiety disorders, post-traumatic stress disorder (PTSD), and premenstrual dysphoric disorder (PMDD).

 The Brisdelle brand of paroxetine is used to treat hot flashes related to menopause.
 Brisdelle is not for treating any other conditions.

-Do not use paroxetine if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.
+Do not use Pexeva within 14 days before or 14 days after you have used an MAO inhibitor, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor

-Do not use an MAO inhibitor within 14 days before or after you take paroxetine.
+Do not use an MAO inhibitor within 14 days before or 14 days after you take Pexeva.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, phenelzine, rasagiline, selegiline, and tranylcypromine.
-After you stop taking paroxetine you must wait at least 14 days before you start taking an MAO inhibitor.
+After you stop taking this medicine you must wait at least 14 days before you start taking an MAO inhibitor.

 liver or kidney disease;